dccuchile/wefe/doc/create_metric.rst

     - Note that the returned object must necessarily be a ``dict`` instance containing the ``result`` and ``query_name`` key-values.
-Otherwise you won't be able to run query batches using utility functions like ``run_queries``.
+Otherwise you will not be able to run query batches using utility functions like ``run_queries``.
     - ``run_query`` can receive additional parameters.
 Simply add them to the function signature.
 These parameters can also be used when running the metric from the ``run_queries`` utility function.
-    - We recommend to implement the logic of the metric separated from the ``run_query`` function.
+    - We recommend implementing the logic of the metric separated from the ``run_query`` function.
 In other words, implement the logic in a ``calc_your_metric`` function that receives the dictionaries with the necessary embeddings and parameters.